PennLINC/qsirecon/README.rst

 About
 *****

-QSIRecon builds post-processing workflows that produce many of the biologically-interesting dMRI derivatives used for hypothesis testing.
+QSIRecon builds post-processing pipelines that produce many of the biologically-interesting dMRI derivatives used for hypothesis testing.
 The main goal of QSIRecon is to make the state-of-the-art methods available in Dipy_, MRTrix_, `DSI Studio`_, PyAFQ_  and other software packages easy to apply on preprocessed dMRI data.
 QSIRecon is companion software for `XCP-D <https://xcp-d.readthedocs.io>`_, doing for dMRI what XCP-D does for BOLD.

-QSIRecon workflows can produce outputs such as
+QSIRecon pipelines can produce outputs such as

  * ODF/FOD reconstruction
  * Model fits and parameter estimation